-Stripe is an online payment processing company that works with businesses of all sizes, from small startups to multinational corporations.
+Stripe is an online payment processing company that works with businesses of all sizes, including small startups to multinational corporations.
 It’s designed to facilitate credit card payments for e-commerce, mobile commerce, subscription as a service, marketplace and platform businesses.

 The best online credit card processing companies have clear, transparent pricing and terms of service.
-Stripe is a good example of this, as it posts detailed information about its rates and fees, and you can read all its service agreements on its website.
+Stripe is a good example of this, as it posts detailed information about its rates and transaction fees, and you can read all of its service agreements on its website.

 Stripe has simple flat-rate pricing and charges very few fees.
 There’s no additional cost to use Stripe’s integrations, prebuilt checkout form or developer tools.